TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Backend/AfterRawPageRowPreparedEvent.rst

 allows to modify the populated properties of a page and children records before the page is displayed in a page tree.

-This can be used to, for example, change the title of a page or apply a different sorting to its children.
+This can be used, for example, to change the title of a page or apply a different sorting to its children.

 This event is called in the internal class